Who we are

 Team Massimo Warriors was founded in 2019 by Massimo’s parents, Maureen and Frank Cherichella, as their son, Massimo, was born prematurely and has endured many surgeries since birth.
 When Massimo was born, he was 23 weeks, weighing 1 pound 6 ounces, and spent 4.5 months in the NICU undergoing his first of many surgeries.
 During that time, a blood clot traveled down his right leg, and he developed bone infection on that right leg.
 The infection was treated but the growth plates on the right leg were affected and his toes self-amputated.
 He was discharged at just about 5 pounds.

-Our hope through this foundation is to raise money to give back and pay it forward.
-Our goal is to help other families of children with serious medical needs, give back to local volunteer organizations, and provide scholarships.
+Our hope and goal through our foundation is to raise money to give back and pay it forward by helping families of children with serious medical needs, supporting local volunteer organizations, and providing scholarships.

 Massimo’s Journey: